Here in Sweden, setting up a repeater is OK for any licensed ham without special permit (including on 6 m, a general ham

 in Sweden since 2009-01-29) as this activity is completely deregulated by the authorities.
 It is however advisable to coordinate

-frequencies with SSA (Sveriges Sändare Amatörer), our national association, but sadly this is not required.
+frequencies with SSA (Sveriges Sändare Amatörer), our national association.
+Sadly, this is not a requirement.

 For access, a common method was to transmit a 1750 Hz tone burst to "fire up" the repeater.
-The duration of this tone is depending
+The duration of this tone depended

 on repeater design, but usually 0.2-2 seconds did the trick.
 Once the repeater had opened, no more tone was needed until it had

 closed.
 According to IARU recommendations, all repeaters should be using CTCSS/PL tone by the end of 2014.
 There are still some

 I will NOT list repeaters utilizing simplex frequencies as main input/output.

-This list also contains neighbouring repeaters that are possible to reach from Stockholm under fair operating conditions.
+This list also contains neighbouring repeaters that are possible to reach from Stockholm under good operating conditions.